-While at Disneyland sometimes you need a place to let the kids play and get the wiggles out.
-In this post I’m sharing 10+ kid friendly places where you can go with no lines or waiting required in both Disneyland and Disney’s California Adventure.
+10+ places at Disneyland and Disney California Adventure where kids can explore, play and get out the wiggles.
+The list includes playground type areas to visit.
+While at Disneyland sometimes you need a place to let the kids run around and play.
+In this post I’m sharing kid friendly places where you can go with no lines or waiting required.
 We’ll begin exploring in Disneyland first!

-5 – Explore over near the Roger Rabbit’s Car Toon Spin.
+4 – Explore over near the Roger Rabbit’s Car Toon Spin.
 There is a post office with lots of things to push that make noise and open the mailbox.
 Kids will enjoy checking out all the fun places in this area.
+And now there’s lots of grass to play around on.

-6 – Walk through Mickey’s house and Minnie’s house.
+5 – Walk through Mickey’s house and Minnie’s house.
 Explore the living room, kitchen, bedroom and more in each house on a self-guided tour.
 Lots of fun things to see and explore.
 Plus you can meet each character, Mickey inside at the end of his house.
 Minnie can be found outside her house.
+Plus new characters are available to meet in Toontown now including Pete and Clarabelle.

 Main Street Cinema